hunt3ri/terragen/README.md

  * Fine grained CLI control, all config elements can be overridden on the CLI
  * View generated Terraform files before they are applied.
 Each run creates a timestamped output directory
  * Control common and app specific infra separately.
 Infra that is shared, eg VPCs, Databases can be controlled separately but still referenced by app specific infra
- * Create base config files you can "sub-class" for specific implementations, allows you to enforce config patterns across your estate
+ * Create default config files you can "sub-class" for specific implementations, allows you to enforce config patterns across your estate
  * Boiler plate Terraform files, like config, tfvars automatically generated
  * Variable interpolation.
 You can lookup values from other config files.